EstebanJavierGranadosSibaja/KAIZEN_PROJECT/KaizenLang/tools/CLEANUP_README.md

    git push origin HEAD

 Optional: To purge artifacts from git history (reduces repo size) use BFG or git-filter-repo.
 This rewrites history and requires force-push and coordination.

+Note: I removed some helper scripts from `tools/backups/` that appeared to be simple local helpers.
+If you want to keep them, restore from your local copy or let me move them to `docs/` instead.